oracle/weblogic-kubernetes-operator/docs-source/content/userguide/experimental/istio.md

 * It is tested with Istio 1.2.2 and later (up to 1.5), however it is tested with both single and multicluster installations of Istio.
 * Support is provided only for domains with a single dynamic cluster.
-  Multiple clusters and configured clusters are not currently supported ???

 #### Using the operator with Istio support